 - Every Tuesday, try the FREE Yooner sledging on the ski run in the centre of the La Clusaz

 - Catch the Beauregard gondola up to Hotel Altitude 1647 and enjoy a drink with a view

-If you are interested in discovering other French Ski Resorts you can check out my posts on Chatel, Morzine and Les Gets Ski Resorts.
-All are great options for a ski weekend trip with friends or with family.
+If you are interested in discovering other French Ski Resorts near Geneva then I suggest Pays de Gex, Les Gets or even Morzine.
+All are great options for a ski weekend trip if you want something close to the airport.

-Have you been to La Clusaz Ski Resort Haute-Savoie France before?
-I would love to hear your experiences in the comments below.
+Have you been to La Clusaz Ski Resort Haute-Savoie during winter before?
+I would love to hear about your experiences in the comments below.

 Annecy Haute-Savoie France is a great way to take a break from skiing, which is only a 30-minute drive away and there is plenty to do.